xz946-maker/Interactive-Lab-Hub/Lab 6/README.md

 - What did they think before trying?
 - What surprised them?
 - What would they change?

+We tested our **Bird Counting Game** with **three players who were not on our team**.
+Each participant used a Raspberry Pi with a physical button and LED, and all shared the same web interface displayed on a laptop screen.

+Before Trying

+Before playing, participants expected the game to be simple—just pressing a button when prompted.
+They didn’t realize it would require both **memorizing the number of birds** and **reacting precisely after the countdown**, so they thought it might just test reaction speed.

+What Surprised Them

+They were surprised by how challenging the game felt.
+The first version only displayed the bird image for **3 seconds**, which made it difficult to finish counting.
+After we extended the display to **5 seconds**, players said it finally felt fair while still exciting.
+They also mentioned that the **five-second countdown** built strong anticipation—the moment when “Go!” appeared created real tension, and they instinctively tried to react as fast as possible.

+What They Would Change

+Participants suggested:

+* Adding **sound cues** (for example, a short beep each second during the countdown and a chirp sound on “Go!”).
+* Showing a **visual leaderboard** that tracks each player’s fastest reaction time and number of correct rounds.
+* Adding a quick replay or “next round” animation to make transitions smoother.

+### 🎥 Photos / Video

+We recorded a short clip (`output_small.mp4`) and took photos of the players during testing, showing the interface, button presses, and LED feedback across multiple Pis.

+---

+是否希望我帮你再写一版简短版（像课堂示例那样 4-5 行）以备 README 排版更紧凑？

 **5. Reflection**
 - What worked well?